JakeRoggenbuck/JakeRoggenbuck.github.io/content/posts/optimizing-course-api.md

 -0.9368941557046255 0.35120718054235234
 ```

-Since out p-value, is `0.351`, and greater than `0.05`, we can tell that these two execution times are not significantly different.
+Since our p-value is `0.351` and greater than `0.05`, we can tell that these two execution times are not significantly different.
 It didn't significantly speed up or slow down execution time by using RawJSON instead of the normal JSON.

 We've figured out how to optimize by loading data into memory at startup, but we still need to be mindful of how much data we are sending.
 Right now, it's still 4MBs of data.

-### Optimization 4.
-Gzip Data
+### Optimization 4: Gzip Data

 <!-- The next optimization is to use gzip to compress the file before it gets sent.
 Because it's sending less data, we can expect some amount of time improvement.
 Furthermore, we can compress the data at startup and save it as a file and just load from a file and return it.
 I also optimized for the compression ratio compared to speed of compression.